EWI4000s

 Key 6 acts as the EVI 2nd Trill Key.
 It raises the pitch +1/2 step when touched.
 By lifting either key 3, or lifting key 4, or touching key 6, or any combination of these three keys, raises the pitch a maximum of +1/2 step.
 These three keys are not additive.

 Key 1 takes the place of the canister index finger button on an EVI.
 Touching it lowers the pitch a fourth (-5 half steps).
-Think of this Key as the 4th valve on some brass instruments or the left hand thumb attachment on a trombone.
+Think of this Key as the 4th valve on some brass instruments or the left hand thumb "F attachment" on a trombone.

 Key 2 is a non-functioning key and acts as a "barrier" to help prevent glitches.

 The Octave rollers are used to select the octave.
 The direction of the rollers is user selectable.
-The pitch can go higher or lower as you move your thumb along the rollers.
+The pitch jumps by octaves as you move your thumb along the rollers.
 You select the direction by selecting either "Ev" and "Er" while editing the FINGERING "Fn" parameter.
-Both directions are provided to allow the user to choose which is most comfortable.
+Both directions are provided to allow the user to choose which is most comfortable...

 "Er" = EVI with reversed direction rollers.
 This mode most closely duplicates the movement of the left hand wrist on an actual EVI.
 This is the recommend fingering mode for EVI players.